Listing every single job you've held can do more harm than good

 To prioritise your relevant experience

-Your career path to date is more than likely an upward trajectory (even if there are a few bumps in the road).
-That means that, currently, you're at the height of your career.
+Your career path is more than likely an upward trajectory (even if there are a few bumps along the road), which means that you're currently at the height of your career.
 In your most recent role, you've probably obtained some of your biggest achievements, procured your most valuable skills, and held your most senior job title to date.

 So if that's the case, why would you draw attention to positions that you had over 10 years ago when you were less qualified?
 By chopping earlier positions, you give recruiters exactly what they want: your best, most relevant skills ‒ not a comprehensive history of your entire career.